cam99p/loopmania/assumptions.md

 - Cannot purchase items from shop if inventory is full

 - Upon death, accomplishing the goal and winning the game, resetting back to main menu, a new game is started

+- Shields and Helmets boosts character defense by 5

+- Armours boosts character defene by 10

+- Random chance of getting an item when card is disposed or reward from battles is equal across all types of item except for The One Ring